-A decrease in supply means less of the commodity is supplied at the same price, than previously.
+A 'decrease' in supply means less of the commodity is supplied at the same price.
 As a result, the supply curve shifts inwards to the left.

-In figure 9, at price OP, previously OQ units were supplied which decreased to OQ_1 .
-This also means that OQ units can now be supplied at a higher price OP_1 with the new supply curve S_1S_1 .
+In Figure 9 at price OP, previously OQ units were supplied which decreased to OQ_1 .
+It means that the market is now willing to supply less at the same price OP.

-Shifts of the supply curve of a good are caused by a change in any one or more of the 'other factors' affecting supply, own price remaining unchanged.
-For example, if the input prices fall or there is a decrease in the prices of other related commodities, the producers supply more at the same price resulting in a rightward shift of the supply curve.
+'Decrease' in supply of a good can be caused by a change in any one or more of the 'other factors' affecting supply, own price remaining unchanged.
+For example, if the input prices rise or there is an increase in the prices of other related commodities, the producers supply less at the same price resulting in a leftward shift of the supply curve.